Topic 9: Plant biology (13 hours)

 - Cells in the meristems undergo mitosis repeatedly to produce new cells and growth in a plant

-- Root meristems are responsible for growth and extension of the root
+- Root meristems are responsible for the growth and extension of the root

-- Shoot meristems creates cells responsible for shoot growth, but also create cells that will develop into flowers and leaves
+- Shoot meristems create cells responsible for shoot growth, but also create cells that will develop into flowers and leaves

 - Apical meristems create additional meristems including protoderm (forms epidermis), procambium (forms vascular tissue) and ground meristem (forms pith)